 - not wanting to spend time with friends

 - behaving in an unusual way – for example, pretending to have a disability as well, or trying hard to do well or please everybody.

-The professionals supporting you and your family might be able to provide some helpful advice.
+The professionals supporting you and your family might be able to give you some advice.
 Alternatively, if you’re worried about any of your children, it might help if you and your child talk with a psychologist or counsellor.

-A sibling support group might help your typically developing children cope and give them a chance to meet other children in similar circumstances.
-MyTime has good resources.
+A sibling support group might help typically developing children cope and give them a chance to meet other children or teenagers in similar circumstances.
+MyTime has good resources, as does Siblings Australia.